eclipse/kapua/docs/developer-guide/en/running.md

 ## OpenShift

+OpenShift is a PaaS (Platform As A Service) platform based on Kubernetes.
+Kapua support deployments into [OpenShift Origin](https://www.openshift.org), which is an open source community project.
+Origin sources, can be found [here](https://www.openshift.org/).
 For running Kapua on an OpenShift cluster you will need to:

 1. Download and install the OpenShift client
 1. Log in to your OpenShift instance: `oc login`